-Focusing on Arnold Circus, The Secret History of Our Streets series ends with the locus of Charles Booth’s original door-to-door survey – the East End.
+Focusing on the Boundary Estate, and Arnold Circus, The Secret History of Our Streets series ends with the locus of Charles Booth’s original door-to-door survey – the East End.
 Whilst the narrator describes how the location of Arnold Circus was noted by Charles Booth in his survey of 1898 as ‘pink, fairly comfortable’ and how even at the time it was a step up from the surrounding area – see below, right, it is necessary to dig a bit deeper into the past, to Booth’s earlier survey from 1889, where the location was coloured on the map as black and dark blue (Very poor, casual, chronic want; Lowest class.
 Vicious1, semi-criminal, respectively) – see below, left.
 Clearly the buildings of the later map are a new spatial configuration and we soon learn how this came about.

 Descriptive Map of London Poverty 1889 left (scan © Sabiha Ahmad July 1999 http://www.umich.edu/~risotto/); Map of London Poverty 1898-9 right (© Museum of London)

-The programme briefly explains that Arnold Circus was built to replace a densely populated warren, of streets containing appalling housing conditions, where life expectancy was just 16.
+The programme briefly explains that the estate was built to replace a densely populated warren, of streets containing appalling housing conditions, where life expectancy was just 16.
 The slum was known as the ‘Old Nichol’, and featured in Arthur Morrison’s ‘A Child of the Jago’ (1896, see sketch plan from book), a book which did much to raise the public consciousness of the dire conditions in this location at the time – although see also criticism of its sensationalism on the London Fictions blog).
 Booth’s work is portrayed as being part of the drive for reform which sought state intervention to relieve poverty conditions.
-Indeed, Arnold Circus was the first construction of the newly formed London County Council, the first state social housing in the country.
+Indeed, the Estate was the first construction of the newly formed London County Council, the first state social housing in the country.
 Nevertheless the central role of Reverend Osborne Jay, the local parish priest who was the driving force behind the clearance of the ‘Old Nichol’, and who invited his associate Morrison to write about it, is not mentioned in the programme.

 Sketch plan of the fictionalised Old Nichol from ‘A Child of the Jago’, 1896 from http://www.londonfictions.com/